Medical expert of the article

 Forms

-Abroad, the classification of G. Monif (1982), which includes acute inflammatory processes of internal genital organs, is used mainly:
+Abroad, the classification of G. Monif (1982) is mainly used, which includes acute inflammatory processes of the internal genital organs:

 - acute endometritis and salpingitis without signs of inflammation of the pelvic peritoneum;

-- acute endometritis and salpingitis with signs of inflammation of the peritoneum;
+- acute endometritis and salpingitis with signs of peritoneal inflammation;

 - acute salpingo-oophoritis with occlusion of the fallopian tubes and development of tubo-ovarian formations;

-The Geneva International Statistical Classification of Diseases, Trauma and Causes of Death (WHO, 1980) has the following nosological forms of inflammatory diseases of the internal genitalia.
+The Geneva International Statistical Classification of Diseases, Injuries, and Causes of Death (WHO, 1980) includes the following nosological forms of inflammatory diseases of the internal genital organs.

 - Acute salpingitis and oophoritis: